"You're the reason we ever came to Anguilla, even found Anguilla!," You hear guest upon guest gush to Bob Blanchard, co-author of A Trip to the Beach.

 But, I digress.
 After all, this is not an article just about passion and dreams and following your heart.
 It's about good food too! ;-)

 Blanchards Anguilla, Meads Bay

-Blanchards exudes a certain classic Caribbean charm that puts you at ease.
+Blanchards exudes a certain charm that puts you at ease.

-Insider Tip: Reserve the table on the porch that is closest to the sea, in the far left-corner.
+Insider Tip: Reserve the table on the restaurant's lower level that is closest to the sea, in the far left-corner.
 Tucked away, it feels significantly more private and intimate, with a pretty view of the well-kept gardens, the ocean in the near distance.